-Verdi’s monumental music makes this historic epic the world's most popular opera.
+Verdi’s monumental music makes this historic epic a popular favourite.

 Davide Livermore’s radiant production is a thrilling theatrical experience.
 From the famous Triumphal March to the intimate ending, every scene is spectacular.